tchew86/FEARS/README.md

 ```commandline
     smallest_values = average_t_stats_df.iloc[:, n].nsmallest(30)
 ```
-This command line comes from `FEARS_Stat30.py`, where from each rolling regressions **30** keywords with the most negative t-statistics are selected.
+This command line comes from `FEARS_Stat30.py`, where from each rolling regression **30** keywords with the most negative t-statistics are selected.
 In `FEARS_Stat25.py` **25** keywords with the most negative t-statistics are selected.
 In `FEARS_Stat35.py` **35** keywords with the most negative t-statistics are selected.
-This leads to slightly different script and different calculations of the FEARS index.
+This leads to slightly different scripts and different calculations of the FEARS index.
 More information on this can be found in the original paper of Da et al. (2015), or in the `Sentiment Metrics in Finance - Report.pdf` file.
 The three different algorithms also return three different output `.xlsx` files with different FEARS values.
 The names of the output files are reported in the table below

 **Algorithm and output file names**